daviregattieri/daviregattieri/README.md

 # Welcome, I am Davi Regattieri

 Determined to build a solid career in Software Engineering.
-Currently focusing on the fundamentals of CS development while preparing for my degree in **Computer Science**.
+Currently focusing on the fundamentals of CS development while studying for my degree in **Computer Science**.

 ### 🛠 Professional Focus & Skills
 - **Academic Goal:** Pursuing a B.S. in Computer Science at UFES.